czkaiweb/ErdosProject-COVID/README.md

 ![](graphs/DE.png "Delaware")
 ![](graphs/TX.png "Texas")

-## API
+## Website and API
-You can get predictions from our public API.
-From the command line, you can enter e.g. `curl http://130.111.196.10:5001/?state=AL`.
-Or you can see graphs of all of our predictions on our [website](http://130.111.196.10).
+You can see graphs of all of our predictions on our website [https://covidforecast.net/](https://covidforecast.net/).
+You can also get predictions from our public API: at the command line, enter e.g. `curl covidforecast.net:5001/?state=AL`.

 ## About
 This project was part of the Fall 2021 data science mini-course through the Erdős Institute.